bcelii/syllabus/README.md

 ##Assignments

 * each student will select a project site that they will contribute to as the semester progresses
-* each assignemnt will be to apply a concept learned during lecture on their project site
+* each assignment will be to apply a concept learned during lecture on their project site
 * there will be roughly one assignment per week

 Start by creating a repo in the smu-gui-spring-2015 organization and naming it after yourself.
 You may use your real name or your github username.
 Then clone that repo to your Lyle engr unix public_html folder.